kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 - [`Test Cases/main/CURA/VisualInspectionChronos`](
   https://github.com/kazurayam/VisualInspectionInKatalonStudio_Reborn/blob/master/Scripts/main/CURA/Main_Chronos/Script1646219948928.groovy)

 You will execute the Test Case two times.
-You run it once; wait for some period (seconds, minuits, hours, or days, ... up to you); then run it again.
+You run it once; wait for some period (seconds, minutes, hours, or days, ... up to you); then run it again.
 The Test Case will preserve the output of previous runs.

 #### (2) Execution Profile